ClaudioZandonella/weather-report/README.md

     Note that Python 3.10 is required.

 2. Run each `.py` script in the `analysis/` directory following the numerical order.

+    Note that files are intended to be used in an interactive session.
+If you prefer to run all scripts from terminal, the working directory is required to be `analysis/`.

 3. Open the `documents/report.ipynb` to create the analysis report.